8 Aug 2017

 - Hong Kong produces a wide range of footwear suitable for indoor and outdoor activities.
 The industry is particularly strong at manufacturing women's shoes, including dressing shoes and casual shoes of real and synthetic leather such as boots and mules.
 Some companies specialise in men's casual shoes, like boat shoes, moccasins, loafers and canvas shoes, while others in sports shoes.
 Meanwhile, more companies are paying attention to children’s shoes.

-- Hong Kong's footwear exports decreased by 21% in the first four months of 2016.
-Re-exports, accounting for nearly all footwear exports from Hong Kong, fell on a par with total exports during January-April 2016, while domestic exports fell by 16%.
+- Hong Kong’s footwear exports decreased by 7% in the first five months of 2017.
+Re-exports, accounting for nearly all footwear exports from Hong Kong, fell on a par with total exports during January-May 2017, while domestic exports slid by 59%.

 - Hong Kong footwear companies, such as Le Saunda, Mirabell, Staccato, and Joy and Peace, are enthusiastic about brand development.
 They sell their branded products through their own retail outlets and by means of franchising or joint ventures with local partners in some markets, including the Chinese mainland.
 In addition, some footwear companies also explore niche markets with their own brand products, for instance, Dr. Kong Footcare in health footwear.